-More than 6 million (+ more than 6 million people who were direct sellers once + more than 10 million victims of scams) people within the country are engaged in direct selling which serves as an opportunity of entrepreneurship along with developing skills at a bare minimum investment, thereby reducing the spread of the deadliest ailment “Empty pockets” and “Empty minds”.
+More than 6 million (with couple of millions who were direct sellers once upon a time and more than double of that were the victims of scams) people within the country are engaged in direct selling which serves as an opportunity of entrepreneurship along with developing skills at a bare minimum investment, thereby reducing the spread of the deadliest ailment "Empty pockets" and "Empty minds".

-It is primarily due to the fact that a SIMPLE document to distinguish between viable and unviable / unethical does not exist and therefore the unviable / unethical business operations flourish with ethical and viable operations being unfairly punished due to the confusion surrounding the identification of what is legal and what is not.
+It is primarily because a simple and easy to understand document to distinguish between viable and unviable/unethical does not exist and therefore the unsustainable/ immoral business operations flourish with ethical and feasible operations being unfairly punished due to the confusion surrounding the identification of what is legal and what is not.

-The guidelines published on the 12th September 2016 further confuses the complications by having pointers to stop people based pyramid (which is good) but encourages easy money via product based pyramid, where the individual who joins earlier need not pay renewal fees or purchase products (for self-consumption or retail) but will be able to earn from product purchases in his marketing organization.
-Plus, there are a lot of areas open to interpretation which will spell TROUBLE for Product selling companies who would want to do business ethically.
+The direct selling guidelines published on the 12th September 2016 further increases the complications by having pointers to stop people based pyramid (which is good) but encourages easy money via product based pyramid, where the individual who joins earlier need not pay renewal fees or purchase products (for self-consumption or retail) but will be able to earn from product purchases in his marketing organization.
+Plus, there are a lot of areas open to interpretation which will spell TROUBLE for product selling companies who would want to do business ethically.

-Policymakers need to understand that the terminologies need to be understood well and defined (like the ones here https://www.strategyindia.com/mlm-guidelines-1.html ) to ensure that they can be used for or against operations deploying Direct, Single Level and Multilevel Marketing compensation plans.
+Policymakers should understand that the terminologies need to be defined (like the ones here https://www.strategyindia.com/mlm-guidelines-1.html ) and understood well to ensure that they can be used for or against operations deploying Direct, Single Level and Multilevel Marketing compensation plans.

-In the last decade, many direct-selling companies (viable business models) had to shut shop because of people opting for Unviable business operations or Scams promising easy money to the masses.
-Therefore, we should have policies to ensure that the direct selling companies (are business units/profit centres) are able to sustain and continue to contribute positively towards our country.
+In the last decade, many direct selling companies (viable business models) had to shut shop because of people opting for Unviable business operations or Scams promising easy money to the masses.
+Therefore, we should have policies to ensure that the direct selling companies (business units/profit centers) can sustain and continue to contribute positively towards our country.

-Despite the guidelines (published), hundreds of Scamsters will continue to make full use of the commonly prevalent ignorance and desperation of our countrymen to earn money quickly and will still continue their adventures.
+Despite the guidelines (published), hundreds of Scamsters will continue to make full use of the commonly widespread ignorance and desperation of our countrymen to earn money quickly and will continue their adventures.

-The guidelines published here have been developed by Strategy India to ensure that:
+The direct selling guidelines published here have been developed by Strategy India to ensure that:

-These guidelines are developed as per activities / modus operandi of business entities (6 types of business models) and can be applied for various industries (not just limited to retail).
+These guidelines are developed as per activities / modus operandi of business entities (6 types of business models) and can be applied to various industries (not just limited to retail).

 Glossary of Commonly used terms - https://www.strategyindia.com/mlm-guidelines-1.html